teoucsb82/pokemongodb/readme.md

 [![Code Climate](https://codeclimate.com/github/teoucsb82/pokemongodb/badges/issue_count.svg)](https://codeclimate.com/github/teoucsb82/pokemongodb)

 # Pokemon Go DataBase
-Quick Pokemon Go Database featuring stats on all available Pokemon, Moves, Types, etc. Used to power [MongoDatabase](http://mongodatabase.herokuapp.com)
+Quick Pokemon Go Database featuring stats on all available Pokemon, Moves, Types, etc. Add it to your project to get the latest stats, movesets, and quick math on Pokemon from Pokemon Go.

 ## Quick Installation
 To install on your system, run: